ClinicalAffectiveNeuroscienceLab/HEPPy/README.md

 * **HEP runs but summary shows many `error` rows** Look in `heppy_output/logs/error_###_log.txt` for each failing file.
 Each log contains the full traceback, config snapshot, and the offending file path.

+## Known issues:
+1. ASRPY is no longer supported - sometimes there are indexing errors in it, I think due to edge cases with data arrays - currently not in scope to solve.
+2. If you rerun it on the same directory it gets confused.

 ---

 ## Development tips